 Insert a photo in it.
 Does it well-fitted? ((shake head)).
 It’s proven that being cool doesn’t mean being useful.
 Paradoxically, that becomes well-made stuff to boo at.
 Now, without lessening the quality, let’s do a little trick.

 Looks better, huh?
-Not just better, but the placeholder turns to be more applicable for any purpose.
+Not just better, but the placeholder turns out to be more applicable for any purpose.
 It may look formal, informal, creative, and so forth because of the photo selection itself.
 And the usage of the placeholder is merely to assist its framing.

 Common mistakes in PowerPoint 2: Micro fonts

-Typography games shall meet its core aspects: legibility, readability, and aesthetics.
+Typography games shall meet their core aspects: legibility, readability, and aesthetics.
 The latest Microsoft Office is stuffed with 90+ typefaces.
 Regrettably, we can’t stop running in circles made of Montserrat, Arial, and Times New Roman.

-After some research, we collected the why of font game could be so terrible.
+After some research, we collected why of font games could be so terrible.
 The reason is: it is not easy to combine contrasting styles.
 It is not easy to understand thick and thin strokes.
 It is not easy to adjust the space between the pairing of letters.
 And the list goes on.